Los Angeles Business License

 Not necessarily.
 You may also need a professional license particular to your profession or activities.
 See our Guide to Professional Licenses.

-How do I get a business license?
+How do I get a business license for the city of Los Angeles?

 There are 2 options for obtaining a business license in the city of Los Angeles: